 - Tasigna prolongs the QT interval.
-Prior to Tasigna administration and periodically, monitor for hypokalemia or hypomagnesemia and correct deficiencies (see WARNINGS AND PRECAUTIONS).
-Obtain ECGs to monitor the QTc at baseline, seven days after initiation, and periodically thereafter, and follow any dose adjustments.
+Prior to Tasigna administration and periodically, monitor for hypokalemia or hypomagnesemia and correct deficiencies.
+Obtain ECGs to monitor the QTc at baseline, seven days after initiation, and periodically thereafter, and following any dose adjustments.

-- Sudden deaths have been reported in patients receiving nilotinib (see WARNINGS AND PRECAUTIONS).
-Do not administer Tasigna to patients with hypokalemia, hypomagnesemia, or long QT syndrome (see CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS).
+- Sudden deaths have been reported in patients receiving nilotinib.
+Do not administer Tasigna to patients with hypokalemia, hypomagnesemia, or long QT syndrome.

-- Patients should avoid food 2 hours before and 1 hour after taking dose (see WARNINGS AND PRECAUTIONS).
+- Avoid food 2 hours before and 1 hour after taking the dose.

 Tasigna (nilotinib) belongs to a pharmacologic class of drugs known as kinase inhibitors.

-Tasigna (nilotinib) Capsules, For Oral Use, contain 150 mg or 200 mg nilotinib base, anhydrous (as hydrochloride, monohydrate) with the following inactive ingredients: colloidal silicon dioxide, crospovidone, lactose monohydrate, magnesium stearate and polyoxamer 188.
-The capsules contain gelatin, iron oxide (red), iron oxide (yellow), iron oxide (black) and titanium dioxide.
+Tasigna (nilotinib) capsules, for oral use, contain 150 mg or 200 mg nilotinib base, anhydrous (as hydrochloride, monohydrate) with the following inactive ingredients: colloidal silicon dioxide, crospovidone, lactose monohydrate, magnesium stearate and poloxamer 188.
+The capsules contain gelatin, iron oxide (red), iron oxide (yellow), iron oxide (black), and titanium dioxide.

 What are the possible side effects of nilotinib (Tasigna)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.